-- maximum, for a number of evenly-spaced positions along the slinky.
-Make a similar sketch for the second, third, and fourth harmonics: the displacement as a function of position, and displacement vectors at a number of evenly-spaced positions. - (b) Stretch your slinky to a fixed length feet of 5-10 feet.
-Either measure the wave velocity for this length, or else go back to your notes from the problem in HW 15 where you measured the velocity and predicted the dependence as a function of length. - (c) Use the measured velocity along with the known wavelengths of the first three harmonics to predict the frequency of oscillation of the first three harmonics. - (d) Test it out: verify your sketches in part (a), and measure the frequencies of the first three harmonics.
+(b) Stretch your slinky to a fixed length feet of 5 - 10 feet.
+Either measure the wave velocity for this length, or else go back to your notes from the problem in a previous HW assignment where you measured the velocity and predicted the dependence as a function of length.

+(c) Use the measured velocity along with the known wavelengths of the first three harmonics to predict the frequency of oscillation of the first three harmonics.

+(d) Test it out: verify your sketches in part (a), and measure the frequencies of the first three harmonics.
 Do this by measuring about 10 oscillations and dividing the time for the ten oscillations by 10 to get the period for a single oscillation with greater accuracy.
 Then use the period to find the frequency.
 Compare with your predicted values from part (c).